isa/blog/src/documents/2014/what-is-docker-what-makes-it-different-from-vms.html.md

 ---
 title: "What is Docker?
-What Makes It Different From VMs"
+What Makes It Different From VMs?"
 layout: "post"
 isPost: true
 date: "06-12-2014"